 Our Private Leaders

-Private chartered round-trip flight from Fairbanks to Kaktovik, accommodations, all meals, services of NHA's professional Expedition Leaders and assistants, some gratuities, all activities/entrance fees, evening wildlife and cultural presentations, all taxes and service charges.
+Private chartered round-trip flight from Fairbanks to Kaktovik, accommodations, all meals, drinking water throughout the trip, some gratuities, all activities/entrance fees, evening wildlife and cultural presentations, all taxes and service charges.

 Travel to and from Fairbanks, alcoholic beverages, some gratuities, travel insurance, items of a personal nature (telephone calls, laundry, etc.).

 This expedition requires very little walking.
 Travelers must be able to walk up/down stairs.
 The ramp to the boats is narrow, and travelers need to be able to walk up and down the ramp without assistance.
 To get into the boat, travelers must take a large step over the side of the boat.
 Boat excursions are scheduled to last three hours each, and conditions on the water can be bumpy and unstable while the boat is moving.
 Surfaces on roads, docks and boat decks may be slippery.
 Travelers must be prepared for cold temperatures that often dip below freezing at night.

 Important Information About This Trip